 The Royal British Legion can offer advice about buying a home.
 See the MoneyForce website on buying in England.

-The team aim to support veterans in finding, securing or maintaining accommodation by utilising the skills and resources of the Cobseo Housing Cluster, local authority contacts and other housing providers.
+The Veterans' Gateway team supports veterans in finding, securing or maintaining accommodation.
 Information can be accessed by telephone, email, live chat, social media, and on the website by visiting Veterans' Gateway/Self Help/Housing.